 💡 The scope of a project is not to be confused with a product scope.

 What are the benefits of writing a project scope?

 The product project management body of knowledge (pmbok) includes a heap of benefits to a scope management plan, but here are a few of our favorites.

 🔭 Team alignment: A project scope aligns all of your project team members at the beginning, middle, and end of your project.
 It ensures everyone is on the same page with what's going on and everyone's' responsibilities.

 🔭 Project planning and management efficiency: A project scope is a project manager's dream reference point.
 It helps to plan the entire project end-to-end and manage the efficiency of a project manager's workflow.

 🔭 Aids other project processes: A project statement will be a reference document for other project processes.
 Things like project plans, project progress reports, project, supplemental project proposals, your project scope can support all of them.

 🔭 A constant reference point: Your project scope will be a reference point for project managers, the project team, and key stakeholders or leadership.
 It's an internal document that everyone can use and rely on as the sole point of truth.

 🔭Avoids scope creep: A project manager's worst nightmare, but certainly not uncommon.
-Scope creep is when the boundaries of your project scope are pushed for whatever reasons, but with limited recourses.
+Scope creep is when the boundaries of your scope of work is pushed for whatever reasons, but with limited recourses.